Tangier Tour from Cruise Port: All Highlights in Small Group

 About this experience

-Make the most of your stop in Tangier with this small-group shore excursion designed for cruise travelers.
-Travel in a comfortable, air-conditioned vehicle with a professional local guide as you explore the best of Tangier.
-The tour starts along the Atlantic coast—visit Cap Spartel, see where the Atlantic meets the Mediterranean, enjoy a camel ride on Achakkar Beach, and explore the famous Hercules Caves.
-Then head into old town for a guided walking tour through the Medina’s lively streets.
-Discover the Kasbah, Kasbah Museums, Sultan’s Palace, Great Mosque (outside), Grand Socco, Petit Socco, and spice and artisan markets before returning to the cruise port.
+Make the most of your Tangier stop with this small-group shore excursion for cruise travelers.
+Travel in a comfortable, air-conditioned vehicle with a professional local guide and explore the city’s highlights.
+Start along the Atlantic coast with Cap Spartel, see where the Atlantic meets the Mediterranean, and enjoy an optional camel ride on Achakkar Beach.
+Then explore the Medina on foot, visiting the Kasbah, Kasbah Museums, Sultan’s Palace, Great Mosque (outside), Grand Socco, Petit Socco, and local souks.

-• Perfect for cruise passengers—pick-up & drop-off at the terminal
+• Cruise-friendly pick-up & drop-off at the terminal.

-• Explore the Medina: Kasbah, souks, and historic squares
+• Explore the Medina: Kasbah, souks, historic squares.

-• Transport & guide included — entrance fees & camel ride not included
+• Transport & guide included — Museum entry & camel ride not included in the price.

 Available options